DeclanChidlow/vale.rocks/src/posts/ai-usage.md

 With the introduction of Claude Sonnet 4 in May, I moved from Claude 3.7 Sonnet.
 Sonnet 4 is far more capable than previous iterations and doesn't fall victim to the same needless introduction of unnecessary complexity that 3.7 did.
 I was also pleased with Opus 4, but haven't found Sonnet lacking enough to justify paying for it.

-The long-rumoured and much hyped GPT-5 made its debut in August.
+The long-rumoured and much-hyped GPT-5 made its debut in August.
 While technically impressive, I found it largely iterative and on the whole mediocre.
 It is difficult to get good coding results from it, and it feels incredibly corporate.
 I find myself using ChatGPT at this point for quick, casual queries.
 I still fail to trust that LLMs will not hallucinate, but they are very adept at doing advanced searches across the web, factoring in context and filtering for relevant material in a way that is not necessarily hard for humans but is time-consuming.
 I largely ignore their direct textual output beyond simple matters but find use in their valuable reading list of provided sources.

 Gemini 2.5 Flash Image (Nano Banana) also launched in August.
-The quality of the image generation isn't entirely fantastic, but I'm very impressed by its capability to maintain consistency across generations.
+The quality of the image generation isn't entirely perfect, but I'm very impressed by its capability to maintain consistency across generations.
 I used it to generate vague concepts of a bathroom renovation by providing it with pictures of tiles, amenities, and colours I'd picked.
 The results were poor and inconsistent but gave a good enough visual representation of the proposal to be valuable in visualising the output.

 In September with the release of Sonnet 4.5, I switched over.
 Not a major upgrade, but certainly a welcome one.
 Around the same time my usage of Gemini itself fell by the wayside.
 Not particularly due to any failings on Gemini's part, it just wasn't necessary to use it and ChatGPT for my general AI needs.

+In November I created an [index of my favourite albums](/library/albums) and then asked Google Gemini to analyse the music I'd listed, as well as my comments on what I liked about each album, to provide me some suggestions.
+The output of this was some of the best and most tailored music suggestions I've ever received.

+At some point GitHub started generating commit messages which are generally extremely poor and worse than useless.
+I'd be inclined to turn them off completely, but they are useful when doing bulk handling of PRs and mass menial data entry/tweaking.

+In December I moved back to using Gemini as my primary flagship LLM with the release of Gemini 3 and turned to using ChatGPT as a fallback following many improvements to the issues present at GPT-5's launch.
+Gemini 3 Pro Image (Nano Banana Pro) proved very technically impressive, but I remain without much need for image generation.

-The dedicated chat interface still appears to be the way to go in my eye.
+Through 2025 the dedicated chat interface still remains the superior way to interact with AI tooling in much of my experience.
 I'm yet to really find generative AI implemented into an app or website in a way that is superior to the alternative.
 The only thing that pops to mind is Adobe's rather impressive [turntable functionality](https://arstechnica.com/ai/2024/10/adobe-shows-off-3d-rotation-tool-for-flat-drawings/).

 ## Specific Usage